brand_logo

 5. When you decide to accept an offer, and the university confirms it, they will update your UCAS Track screen to reflect your switch to the new programme.
 Ensure the university giving you the position knows you need time to consider an Adjustment offer.
 Once the university places the offer on your Track, your initial agreement will be automatically cancelled.
 You won't be able to change your mind.

-What Are The UCAS Adjustment Deadlines?
+What Were The UCAS Adjustment Deadlines?

-How Do You Choose The Right University?
+How Did You Choose The Right University?

 1. On results day, discuss your alternatives with a teacher or career counsellor present.